 Computer Information Systems (CIS)

-Students have access to our Learning and Technology CIS Sandbox: a collaborative, cutting-edge social learning space current students describe as a place for “building cool stuff with cool people using cool technology.”
-With a CIS degree, you’ll be able to specify, design, develop, and support integrated information systems across industries in varied roles such as business analyst, systems analyst, systems integrator, application developer, end-user support specialist and more.
+Students have access to our CIS Sandbox: a collaborative, cutting-edge social learning space that has been described as a place for “building cool stuff with cool people using cool technology.”
+With a CIS degree, graduates are able to design, develop, and support integrated information systems across industries in varied roles such as business analyst, systems analyst, systems integrator, application developer, end-user support specialist and more.

 New FinTech major, Cybersecurity minor

 Two new course offerings will be available to undergraduate students this fall.
 A Finance and Technology (FinTech) major explores how tech innovations such as AI and blockchain are redefining the financial services landscape, while a Cybersecurity minor provides both the theoretical knowledge and technical skills needed to build systems that address data privacy and compliance.

 As we bid farewell to professors M. Lynne Markus and Jane Fedorowicz, we celebrate their tremendous impact within the field of Information Systems (IS).
 Markus has made fundamental contributions to the study of enterprise systems and inter-enterprise systems, IT and organizational change, and knowledge management.
 Fedorowicz’s research has impacted the way we think about inter-organizational information sharing in supply chains, digital government and health care; she also served as president of the largest professional organization of IS faculty members in the world and is a champion for the voice of women in academia.

 For years, Bentley’s CIS and IPM (Information and Process Management) departments have worked closely together to deliver high-quality education and conduct impactful research in the field of Information Systems (IS).
 This fall, the two will merge, in the process becoming one of the largest IS departments among U.S. academic institutions.
 We are excited about the future as we continue to develop and grow our teaching portfolio and research efforts.